C7N-Ops/ADG/docs/framework/governance-controls-checklist.md

 ## Logging & audit trail
 - [ ] Action ledger captures required fields (timestamp, inputs, outputs, resources, rationale)
 - [ ] Logs are searchable and retained per policy
-- [ ] Log integrity is protected (at least access controls; ideally tamper-evident storage)
+- [ ] Log integrity is protected (access controls; higher assurance may require tamper-evidence)

 ## Oversight
 - [ ] High-risk checkpoints are defined
 - [ ] Approvals are recorded with approver identity + timestamp + scope
 - [ ] Overrides are possible and logged
+- [ ] Emergency stop procedure exists and is accessible

 ## Boundaries & invariants
 - [ ] Environment boundaries are enforced and tested